 Remission is a term that refers to the absence of disease.
-Relapse, on the other hand, is a term that means the disease has reappeared again after a period of remission.
+Relapse, on the other hand, is a term that means the disease has reappeared after a period of remission.

 People in remission for Hodgkin’s lymphoma generally need to see their doctor every

 If you notice any new or unusual symptoms, even if you’ve been diagnosed as cancer-free, it’s important to report them to your doctor as soon as possible.

-The term relapse is often used in a general sense, but there are actually two distinct categories when it comes to Hodgkin’s lymphoma.
+The term “relapse” is often used in a general sense, but there are actually two distinct categories when it comes to Hodgkin’s lymphoma.

-The term “relapse” is used when people who have finished treatment are in full remission, but then later experience a recurrence of the cancer.
+The term “relapse” is used when people who have finished treatment are in full remission but then later experience a recurrence of the cancer.

-The typical treatment response to a relapse is to begin second-line chemotherapy.
+The typical treatment response to relapse is to begin second-line chemotherapy.
 The next step is often a bone marrow or stem cell transplant.
 The goal of treating a relapse is for you to be in remission, just as it’s the goal after an initial diagnosis.

 Your doctor will be able to give you more information about the course of treatment that best suits your medical needs.

+around five servingsof fruits and vegetables per day, along with a balance of carbohydrates, lean proteins, and healthy fats.
 Nuts, avocados, and extra virgin olive oil are good sources of healthy fats.
 Do your best to avoid saturated fats and trans fats whenever possible.
-It’s also smart to limit your intake of sugar and sodium.
-Maintaining a healthy weight also reduces your risk of relapse.
+It’s also a good idea to limit your intake of sugar and sodium.

+- Maintaining a moderate weight.
 Although your treatment may make it difficult for you to keep up a regular exercise routine, try to make an effort to stay active.
 Even simple activities add up, such as going for a walk around the neighborhood or opting to take the stairs instead of the elevator.